 “I have a problem with limits because deep down I find it hard to finish things.”
-If this resonates with you, this exercise may be valuable to you.
+If this resonates with you, then this self-inquiry exercise may be valuable to you.

 Self-Observation on why I have a problem with limits